whitefire0/dungeon_of_Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch/process.md

     say something funny

   * increase number of enemies

+      BUG: on player death, the enemy hits an additional time and the interface prints this

     give them random names on the classes have magic attacks for magic classes
     have chance of dodge based on dexterity